 Kabi starts to form in areas like bathrooms, closets, rooms’ corners, kitchens, and even one tatami mats.
 Failing to spot the early spores could lead a bigger problem that could even require one to call an expert.

-Kabi is actually caused by temperature and humidity.
-During the summer months, especially in Japan, the high temperatures can cause humidity to reach peak levels.
+Kabi is actually caused both by temperature and humidity.
+During the summer months, Japan’s high temperatures can cause humidity to reach peak levels.

-Luckily, there are methods for how to prevent it and also ways to get rid of it.
+Luckily, there are methods on how to prevent it and also ways to get rid of it.

 Using a disinfectant like Kabi Cleaner (カビクリーナー) is also an effective way of removing kabi by spraying it on the affected surface.
 You can also use vinegar as an alternative.

 Just remember that all not products to get rid of mold and mildew can be used in all surfaces.
 For example, if your apartment has concrete walls, such products would cause a lot of damage.
 Instead, regular products that don’t specifically target kabi are recommended.

 When you are cleaning those spores, remember to wear a mask, safety glasses or regular ones, and gloves.
 Once you finish cleaning, toss the clothes you used inside the washing machine and do your laundry.

 Another great product is Shikketori (湿気とり).
 These humidity packs also help prevent kabi formation by absorbing moisture.
 They are very cheap, but you do have to constantly toss them once they are full of water.
 Ergo, they are not the best option for the environment.

 Finally, constantly check your closets.
 These areas can get a lot of mold and mildew without our noticing.
 As a result, people are often left in a state of shock when they take an item that had been stored for months just to find it covered in green spores.